dmitrymyl/hello-world/README.md

 # hello-world
 Bioinformatics student at FBB MSU.
+Into genomics.
+Keen on new techs, visualising.